 “I had this image of an airplane wheel with two chunks, like door stops to stop it.
 And I just posed the question; the person who designed the wheel must think he is God’s gift to earth.
 But the person who designed the doorstop is equally impactful because he can stop a plane in its tracks.” says Virgil.

 The team is curious to know what happens when product design and street culture joins avant-garde readymade art practise in new constellations.
-And another product the team is working on is a display cabinet.
+Another product the team is working on is a display cabinet.
 The way it’s designed with glass makes it possible to display your favourite sneakers or something that has personal value rather than storing things behind closed doors.
 Like the door stop on the chair, the handle which is a red nail, manifest the same thinking on the display cabinet.

 “I really like the idea that you took the nail, again a universal, anonymous no name design and then actually transformed it into a functional and also a sculptural handle.” says Henrik.